HRYKKG/Callitriche_GXB/README.md

 ## 3. Retrieve the confidential data

 `Data/` is **not** version‑controlled.
-Download it from the secure location provided by the project lead and extract it into `Data/`, e.g.:
+Download it from the secure location provided by the project lead and extract it into `Data/`
 <!---
 ```bash
 # placeholder – replace with actual URL or instructions